yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 - `kind` - Required, the kind of the message, which is a string
 - `callback` - Required, the callback function, with a single parameter `body` containing the content of the message

-which runs in a synchronous context, so you can access app data via `cx` for the content of interest.
+which runs in a sync context, so you can access app data via `cx` for the content of interest.

 Note: No time-consuming operations should be done in the callback, and the same `kind` from the same plugin can only be subscribed once, re-subscribing (`sub()`) before unsubscribing (`unsub()`) will throw an error.